Lessons from Living in a Family with MS

 Even as young children, we had to limit our after school activities with friends to make sure we are home to help our mother with whatever she had gotten herself into that day.
 Sometimes we would come home to her sitting on the back porch.
 We go outside thinking she is enjoying the day, but really she had tried to plant flowers earlier in the day and couldn’t make it back inside.
 Of course this frustrates us because we have two able bodies to do the planting but she just can’t wait for us to get home so, we yell at her telling her to stop overworking herself but she just never listened.

 And the next day we might come home to her trunk popped full of groceries because she did her big weekly trip to the grocery store and got worn out by the time she got home.
 We grab some bags and walk inside the house to her catching her breathe with her feet propped up on the coffee table trying to get her strength back.
 We ask her which pill she needs now to help the process go quicker and we get all the groceries inside for her.
 We go to the kitchen and pick up one thing at a time asking where they all go.
 You can see the frustration in her eyes, knowing that she has to depend on us for this when she wants so badly to be able to do it herself.
 This is when we give her a break from the “talk.”
 Which always turns out to be my sister and I yelling and telling her not to do this to herself.
 We know the limits of MS are very hard for her to accept.
-However, through all the pain she has to endure, she has never let depression control her life.
-My mom taught me through this that joy is a choice and she chose to be happy with her life?
+However, through all the pain she has had to endure, she has never let depression control her life.
+I wasn’t aware at the time, but it turns out that a lot of sufferers of MS struggle with depression, which is credit even more so to my mom that she has fought against it.
+I know some people with MS smoke weed and I always thought that this was to help them deal with the pain.
+Whilst this is probably still true, the chances are that they also smoke to help alleviate their depression.
+Unlike so many, my mom never needed to know how to use a bubbler or where to purchase weed.
+She taught me, through this, that joy is a choice and she chose to be happy with her life?

 I just did a research paper for my English class on MS and I was shocked to see depression as one of the major symptoms because my family has always made the best out of our situation.
 The disease has brought us together and made us closer because we all have to work together to get stuff done.
 Like just a simple task of doing the laundry.
 My mother sits by the laundry basket and separates the clothing into the right loads they have to be washed in.
 Then, I take the basket into the laundry room and start the load.
 When it is done I take it into the living room, where she sits and folds the clothes.
 We all work together to get things done, while my father is working so hard to make a living for my family.
 He never complains about having to work all the time.
 He just makes sure we know that we don’t want to have to work that much, and making good grades in school is the way to keep from having to work that hard.